jkjung-avt/keras_imagenet/README.md

 keras_imagenet
 ==============

-This repository contains code I use to train ImageNet (ILSVRC2012) image classification models from scratch.  **Highlight**: I use [TFRecords](https://www.tensorflow.org/tutorials/load_data/tf_records) and [tf.data.TFRecordDataset API](https://www.tensorflow.org/api_docs/python/tf/data/TFRecordDataset) as an attemp to achieve best performance for training the models.
+This repository contains code I use to train ImageNet (ILSVRC2012) image classification models from scratch.  **Highlight**: I use [TFRecords](https://www.tensorflow.org/tutorials/load_data/tf_records) and [tf.data.TFRecordDataset API](https://www.tensorflow.org/api_docs/python/tf/data/TFRecordDataset) as an attempt to achieve best performance for training the models.

 I took most of the dataset preparation code from tensorflow [models/research/inception](https://github.com/tensorflow/models/tree/master/research/inception).
-It was under Apache license as spcified [here](https://github.com/tensorflow/models/blob/master/LICENSE).
+It was under Apache license as specified [here](https://github.com/tensorflow/models/blob/master/LICENSE).

-Otherwise, please refer to the following blog post of mine for some implementaion details about the code
+Otherwise, please refer to the following blog post of mine for some implementation details about the code:

 [To be updated...](https://jkjung-avt.github.io/)